Prof. Dr. Sebastian Schwenen

 Academic Career and Research Areas

-Prof. Schwenen’s research interests are in energy economics and industrial organization, with a focus on the global energy transition.
-In particular, Prof. Schwenen is researching strategies of energy producers for providing low-carbon energy, incentives for consumers for an efficient energy use, and the regulation of energy markets and infrastructure.
-Next to research and teaching, Prof. Schwenen was involved in various research projects and research-based policy advice for the EU Commission (DG Energy) and the Federal Ministry for Economic Affairs and Energy (BMWi).
+Prof. Schwenen’s research interests are in applied microeconomics, industrial organization, and energy economics, with a research focus on the organization of resource markets and the global energy transition.
+Prof. Schwenen is researching strategies of energy producers for providing low-carbon energy, incentives for consumers for an efficient resource use, and the regulation of markets and infrastructure.
+Prof. Schwenen was involved in various research projects and research-based policy advice for the EU Commission (DG Energy) and the Federal Ministry for Economic Affairs and Energy (BMWi).

-Sebastian Schwenen obtained a PhD in economics and management from Copenhagen Business School and an MSc in economics from Humboldt University Berlin.
-He has been a visiting PhD student at the London School of Economics and Political Science and a post-doctoral researcher at the European University Institute in Florence and at DIW Berlin.
-Sebastian Schwenen joined TUM School of Management in September 2015.
+Sebastian Schwenen holds a PhD in economics and management from Copenhagen Business School and an MSc in economics from Humboldt University Berlin.
+He was visiting PhD student at the London School of Economics and Political Science and a post-doctoral researcher at the European University Institute in Florence and the German Institute for Economic Research DIW Berlin.
+Sebastian Schwenen joined TUM School of Management in September 2015, and is affiliated researcher at the German Institute for Economic Research DIW Berlin and the Mannheim Institute for Sustainable Energy Studies.

 Awards

-AbstractSchwenen S: "Strategic bidding in multi‐unit auctions with capacity constrained bidders: the New York capacity market".
-The RAND Journal of Economics.
-2015; 46(4): 730-750.
+Schwenen, Sebastian.
+"Strategic bidding in multi‐unit auctions with capacity constrained bidders: the New York capacity market."
+The RAND Journal of Economics 46, no. 4 (2015): 730-750.

 Abstract